Common fixed point theorems for pairs of subcompatible maps: Abstract

 \section{Abstract}

-In this paper, we introduce the new concepts of subcompatibility and subsequential continuity which are respectively weaker than occasionally weak compatibility and reciprocal continuity.
+In this paper, we introduce the new concepts of subcompatibility and subsequentially continuity which are respectively weaker than occasionally weakly compatibility and reciprocally continuity.
 With them, we establish a common fixed point theorem for four maps in a metric space which improves a recent result of Jungck and Rhoades \cite{JuR}.
 Also we give another common fixed point theorem for two pairs of subcompatible maps of Gregu\v{s} type which extends results of the same authors, Djoudi and Nisse \cite{DjN}, Pathak et al. \cite{PCKM} and others and we end our work by giving a third result which generalizes results of Mbarki \cite{Mba} and others.\\